 this image taken from body camera footage provided by washington county attorneys office shows jodi hildebrandt, left, and ruby franke, center, being arrested on child abuse charges on aug 30, 2023, in ivins, utah the twelve year old son of franke, a utah mother of six who gave parenting advice to millions via a once popular a youtube channel, had escaped through a window and approached several nearby homes until someone answered the door, according to documents released friday washington county attorneys office via ap

-However, Karen Tapahe, a public information officer for the Utah Department of Corrections, tells Biography that Ruby and Hildebrandt are separated within the unit.
+However, Karen Tapahe, a public information officer for the Utah Department of Corrections, told Biography.com that Ruby Franke and Jodi Hildebrandt are separated within the unit.
 “Although they are both in Dell, it is divided into a high side and a low side, and then several units within each of those sides.
-One of them is housed on the high side, and the other is housed on the low side,” Tapahe writes in an email.
+One of them is housed on the high side, and the other is housed on the low side,” Tapahe wrote in an email.

 Tapahe says past associations are always taken into account when deciding housing for inmates.
 In addition to their shared past, Ruby’s plea agreement called for her to testify against Hildebrandt.
 This turned out to be unnecessary, as Hildebrandt also agreed to plead guilty to child abuse, but it became another reason to keep the two apart.